 - Ease of access: 30 minute RT walk

 While my details may not be as good for this one, I think I can provide some helpful tips.
 This one was seen in a bit of a rush and I didn’t do it the “right” way.
-That would be to park at either the free, open lot or paid, covered garage at at the Seis-Seiser Alm Aerial Cableway station; walk to Sentiero per Chiesa di San Valentino on Google Maps; and head uphill along the marked footpath to the church.
+There is a free, open lot and a paid, covered garage.
+Both are at the Seis-Seiser Alm Aerial Cableway station.
+After parking, walk to Sentiero per Chiesa di San Valentino on Google Maps.
+Next, head uphill along the marked footpath to the church.
 The walk from the parking lot to the church should take around 25 minutes each way.

 When looking at a map, you may be tempted to drive along Via S Valentino or the road just below it that looks like it leads right to the church.
 While both are closer to the church than the cable car station, there is nowhere to pull off or park on either road.
 Unless you have another driver that can drop you off and circle around (like I did), you’ll want to park near the cable car station and walk up.

-There were wooden fences and roped-off areas in the grass around the church, so I wasn’t able to explore the area as much as I wanted.
+There were wooden fences and roped-off areas in the grass around the church.
+I wasn’t able to explore the area as much as I wanted.
 Still managed to get a beautiful view with the Schlern Massif in the background.

-Lastly, I’ve read that the church is open 1 hour per week but would try to confirm with a local if interested.
+Lastly, I’ve read that the church is open 1 hour per week.
+I would try to confirm with a local if interested.

 That’s it!
 Have you been to any of these, or know of others that are just as picturesque?
 Please leave a comment below!